Ary1603/parkingPlaceApp/README.md

 ![image](https://user-images.githubusercontent.com/44470568/209618052-c4ae48be-bff9-413a-a12e-3cf4c0054425.png)
 ![image](https://user-images.githubusercontent.com/44470568/209618089-dbf7e8b4-2d4b-4f19-8698-0cfd41ff1f68.png)

-El progama se ejecutara en el localhost:3000
+The program will run on the localhost:3000

-Para iniciar el proyecto del lado del front se necesitara ubicar la terminal en la carpeta client y correr el comando npm run dev.
+To start the front-end project you will need to place the terminal in the client folder and run the command npm run dev.
 ![image](https://user-images.githubusercontent.com/44470568/209618336-3bc182f5-18a2-4dae-ab00-a885d37b1a51.png)

 Product